sbha/rstrings/README.md

 # right bind can be set by side = 'trailing', 'right', or 'r'
 # no binding can be set by side = 'none'

-# The input can a column from a data frame:
+# The input can be a column from a data frame:
 search_binder(unique(iris$Species))
 #> "\\b(setosa|versicolor|virginica)\\b"